Sara-Mohamed2/Sara-Mohamed2/README.md

 </p>

 - 🏢 I'm a Web and database developer particularly drawn to the intricacies of MySQL.
-- 👨‍💻 As an ITI student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an ITI student, I'm constantly learning new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, HTML, CSS and MYSQL, or anything related to web development & database development.
 - ⚡ Fun Fact: I'm a coffee and cats enthusiast.
 ### Connect with Me :